AlexandreAdam/Censai/README.md

 ## Software implementation
 The source code for the neural networks, physical models and data preprocessing can be found in the directory `censai`.
-The calculations and figure generation are all run inside [Jupyter notebooks](http://jupyter.org/).
+The folder `scripts` contains the scripts used to run the various tasks needed to train and fine-tune the RIM.
+Various visualizations and results can be found in the directory `notebooks` which contains [Jupyter notebooks](http://jupyter.org/).

 ## Getting the code